-- Balance hormones to balance immune function and strengthen cervical tissue
+- Balance hormones to balance your immune system and strengthen the cervical tissue.

-- Herbs to kill the Human Papilloma Virus
+- Use herbs to kill the Human Papilloma Virus.

-- Encourage your body to slough off of abnormal cells (dysplasia) with herbs
+- Encourage your body to slough off of abnormal cells (dysplasia) with herbal treatment.

-- Herbs to soothe and heal the cervix (or other affected tissue)
+- Use herbs to soothe and heal your cervix (or other affected tissue)

 Does Naturopathic treatment of Human Papilloma Virus work?

 Yes!
-70-80% of the patients who have undergone my naturopathic treatment have had their dysplasia clear and have had ongoing normal PAP smears.
+70-80% of the patients who have undergone my naturopathic treatment program have had their dysplasia clear and have had ongoing normal PAP smears.